 - 1. Open to any Exhibitor who exhibits at the fair.
-4-H/FFA members must show their own animal in these classes. - 2.
-Showmanship classes will be divided into Junior (13 and under on January 1 of current year) and Senior (14 and older on January 1 of current year) age divisions.
+4-H/FFA members must show their own animal in these classes. - 3.
+Showmanship classes will be divided into Junior (13 and under on January 1 of current year) and Senior (14 and older on January 1 of current year) age divisions. - 4.
+The livestock shows will be designated as blow and go show.
+No artificial coloring, paint, or adhesive is allowed.
+All livestock shows are blow and go.
+Violators will be disqualified.